Chinese and Taiwanese officials clash in Fiji amid rise of ‘wolf warrior diplomacy’

 On Monday, Chinese Foreign Ministry spokesman Zhao Lijian accused Taiwan of displaying its flag at the Oct.
 8 party in Suva, the Fiji capital, and serving a cake in the shape of the red-and-blue flag.

-Chinese officials who were carrying out “official duties” and arrived at the public area of the party found the celebration “attempted to create ‘two Chinas’ or ‘one China, one Taiwan,’” Zhao said.
+Chinese officials who were carrying out “official duties” and arrived at the public area of the party found the celebration “attempted to create ‘two Chinas’ or ‘one China, one Taiwan,’ ” Zhao said.
 One of the Chinese officials were injured after they were first provoked by the Taiwanese, he added, while demanding a local police investigation.

 Taiwanese Foreign Minister Joseph Wu condemned China’s “uncivilized wolf warriors,” a term used in China and abroad referring to the new breed of more muscular Chinese diplomacy.
 “As a sovereign state, we’ll celebrate Taiwan National Day everywhere, every year.”